brasse18/go-imgurroulette/README.md

 ## Running
 - See `go-imgurroulette --help` or `go-imgurroulette -h` for details.
 - The `--workers` flag might increase performance massively.
 Higher values should be used with a larger `--cachesize`.
+The defaults work well for a single person viewing it over localhost with a decent Internet connection.
 - Generally, the `--workers` flag should be increased with multiple clients viewing.
 The `--cachesize` flag should generally be increased with faster viewers.
 - Imgur may ban you if you excessively use their services, it's probably in their ToS somewhere.
 I dunno, I didn't read that shit.